CrazyIvan359/mqttany/README.md

 - Raspberry Pi via SPI, PWM, or PCM depending on board.
 - Streaming ACN / ESTA 1.31 unicast and multicast.

+### XSET

+Allows `xset` commands to be executed to set screensaver and display power options.
+This can, for example, be used to wake the display when motion is detected.

 <br>

 ## Note